-The Committee met four times in 2014 and discussions included achievement of targets, Executive and Board compensation, Executive shares and options schemes, Long Term Incentive grants to directors and special incentives.
+The Committee met four times in 2015 and discussions included achievement of targets, Executive and Board compensation, Executive shares and options schemes, Long Term Incentive grants to directors, new compensation models and special incentives.
 The members of the Committee attended all meetings.